mediachain/mediachain/rfc/mediachain-rfc-2.md

 The function of the core network is to provide continuous views of the Journal to clients and allow them to modify it by performing write transactions.
-In order to insert data to the Mediachain, a connected Client first writes the requisite data directly to the datastore.
+In order to insert data to Mediachain, a connected Client first writes the requisite data directly to the datastore.
 Given that IPFS is an open network, clients naturally maintain the ability to write directly to the store.

-However, in order to _persist_ its data in the Mediachain, the Client must also update the Journal to reflect the new data.
+However, in order to _persist_ its data in Mediachain, the Client must also update the Journal to reflect the new data.
 So after writing to the datastore the Client creates a _Transaction_ consisting of `JournalEntry` cells and submits it to a Peer node for merging